Riddhiman2005/Making-my-Own-Calculator/README.md

 12) Calculate the Sum of n natural numbers
 13) Calculate the Sum of squares of n natural numbers
 14) Calculate the Sum of Cubes of n natural numbers
+15) Sum!: Calculate the sum of factorials of n natural numbers
+16) Sine Functions
+17) Cosine Functions
+18) Tangent